Molecule-Serverless/molecule-artifact/README.md

 * in the third case, the total latency is 1.9s, which matches the 3rd bar in Figure-10(c);
 * in the fourth case, the total latency is 46ms, which matches the 4th bar in Figure-10(c).

+### (7) Other test cases

+#### Chained Applications: Mapper-Reducer

+Follow the instructions in pychain/README.md.

+## Acknowledgements

+We thank all of our reviewer, AE reviewers for their insightful comments!

+* If you thought the artifact is well-organized, functional, and easy-to-reproduce, consider champain the AE as the Distinguished Artifact, thanks in advance.
+* If you thought there are still many things to improve, please (anonymously) give the feedbacks through hotCRP.

+We are open and welcome developers and researchers to help us to improve the project.